seanwallawalla/Seanpm2001_GitHub-Account-Flagged-2022July19th/README.md

 - All of my project releases being converted from releases to just tags.

 I don't want to contact GitHub further, as it is too risky.
 I am now using my alt account to fork 6 repositories of mine per day, so that the next time this may happen, my important projects will still be discoverable from a reliable source.
+This process is expected to take at least 200 days until I am caught up, then only new projects will be forked.

+Traffic to my repositories has been extremely slow.
+Previously, right before the flag, activity was nearly as high as it has ever been.
+I am waiting for traffic to pick back up.

 ## Sources